lichess-bot-devs/lichess-bot/README.md

 # lichess-uci-bot
 A bridge between Lichess API and UCI bots.
-Makes use of python-chess.
+Makes use of python-chess: https://github.com/niklasf/python-chess

 ## How to Install
 - Download the repo into lichess-uci-bot directory
 - run `pip install -r requirements.txt`

 ## Lichess OAuth
 - Create an account for your bot on Lichess.org